praveengadiyaram369/Antlr_Java_Repository_Miner/README.md

 **step 5:** If we still cannot reach 10 analyzed commits, we'll pick few random commits and analyze them, until we reach 10 analyzed commits.

 With this methodology we are able to approximate the function of antlr-methods by time for each repository better than using commits with equidistant timestamps or commit-number.
 As the data is un-structured, we are not sure of how many antlr file would exist at each commit, we cannot store the processed information in Tabular format(.csv).
-So we have stored the Final Repository data in JSOn format (refer to  final_repo_data.json).
+So we have stored the Final Repository data in JSON format (refer to  final_repo_data.json).

 **Notes:**
 At each step once the commit is analyzed, a list is maintained to keep the details of the commit objects and also only antlr files are being processed which are analyzed from the last commit/HEAD. we are parsing complete file at each processed commit and whole file complexity is saved, not just the change.